Dragon (band): 1972–1975: Early years

-Dragon formed in Auckland in January 1972 with a line-up that featured Todd Hunter on bass guitar, guitarist Ray Goodwin, drummer Neil Reynolds and singer/pianist Graeme Collins.
+Dragon formed in Auckland in January 1972 with a line-up that featured Todd Hunter on bass guitar, guitarist Ray Goodwin, drummer Neil Reynolds and IvanThompson on keys.
 All had been in various short-lived bands in Auckland, and Collins is credited with using I Ching to provide the name Dragon.
 Their first major gig was an appearance at the Great Ngaruawahia Music Festival in early January 1973.
 By 1974 several personnel changes had occurred, with Todd Hunter's younger brother, Marc Hunter, joining on vocals and Neil Storey on drums.
 The band recorded two progressive rock albums in Auckland, Universal Radio in June 1974 and Scented Gardens for the Blind in February 1975 both on Vertigo Records.
 Despite being one of Auckland's top live attractions by late 1974, neither albums nor related singles had any local chart success, and they recruited Robert Taylor (ex-Mammal) on guitar as they searched for a raunchier pop sound.
 By early 1975, manager Graeme Nesbitt (ex-Mammal), who had obtained regular gigs and organised their first New Zealand tours, felt they should tackle the larger Australian market.
 Nesbitt was unable to travel with them to Australia as he had been arrested for selling drugs.

 1975–1979: Australasian stardom

 Dragon relocated to Sydney, Australia, in May 1975 and toured the country as support act to Status Quo in October.
 They recorded the single "Starkissed" for PolyGram, but it was not commercially successful.
-The band then sent for keyboard player Paul Hewson (no relation to Bono, frontman of Irish rock band U2) who had a reputation in New Zealand as a pop songwriter.
+The band then sent for keyboard player Paul Hewson (not to be confused with Bono, frontman of Irish rock band U2) who had a reputation in New Zealand as a pop songwriter.
 Hewson had been scouted by Nesbitt when Dragon were still in New Zealand but had declined to join at that time.
 The group had originally intended to go to Canada, but opted to stay in Australia, settling in Bondi in late 1975, where they secured a residency at the Bondi Lifesaver club.
+They convinced Sebastian Chase to become their talent manager.
 On the recommendation of fellow New Zealand expatriate Mike Rudd, CBS house producer Peter Dawkins went to see the group at the Recovery Wine Bar in Camperdown, Sydney, in early 1976 and he was so impressed by their performance and Hewson's material that he immediately signed them to a contract with CBS Records.
 Often courting or creating controversy, the band was rocked by the heroin overdose death of 22-year-old drummer Neil Storey in September 1976.
 By then, founding member Ray Goodwin had left the group and their single "This Time" had begun charting.